achariam/achariam.github.com/red-dot.md

   </figcaption>
 </figure>

-During the recent Apple Keynote, I was intrigued that this small but obvious revision was the only notable visual change applied to the new Apple Watch.
+During the recent Apple Keynote, this small but obvious revision was the only notable visual change applied to the new Apple Watch.
 In this case, form didn't follow function[^2].
-It was flourish solely in place to signify differentiation.
+It was a flourish solely in place to signify differentiation.

 To understand the rational of this decision we must first understand how Apple approaches creating a new product.
 First, they spend an inordinate amount of time understanding the domain.
 Jony Ive, much like Steve Jobs, is known for his [obsessive nature](https://www.wired.com/2015/04/the-apple-watch/) as it applies to design.